 Also, it is not me who is making a fuss.
 It is Mr. Bethrick.
 My paper was on the viability of atheism, but it seems that Mr. Bethrick is addressing something I haven't written.
-Note how he quotes me saying atheism is "very difficult, if not impossible to prove," and yet ignores the implications of that statement by saying I am making a fuss.
+Note how he quotes me saying that atheism is "very difficult, if not impossible to prove" and yet ignores the implications of that statement by saying I am making a fuss.
 In other words, he offers no rebuttal.
-He says I am making a "fuss," something children are known to do, instead of addressing the issue.
+He says that I am making a "fuss"--something children are known to do--instead of addressing the issue.

 Slick concludes his point with the following statement: "Therefore, since there are no proofs for atheisms truth and there are no proofs that there is no God, the atheist must hold his position by faith."
 I am compelled to ask: how does he show that "there are no proofs for atheism's truth"?
 Even Slick himself makes the point later in his essay that atheists "cannot say there are no evidences for God because the atheist cannot know all evidences that possibly exist in the world."
 Where does Slick present an argument which soundly concludes, "therefore, there are no proofs for atheism's truth"?
 Indeed, he nowhere presents such an argument so far as I can determine.
 Perhaps he knows of one, but insists on holding back?